NanoClem/Neo4jAPI/README.md

 ## Setup project and flask env

-The project needs a .env for configuration, it should contain :
+The project needs a .env file for configuration, it should contain :
 ````bash
 DB_URI = your neo4j graph database uri
 USERNAME = username for authenication in the current graph